 Saba Alizadeh

 Saba Alizadeh (b.
-1983, Tehran) is an Iranian composer and kamancheh player whose work moves fluidly between Persian classical tradition and contemporary experimental sound practices.
-As both a performer and sound artist, he has developed a distinct language where the acoustic intensity of the kamancheh meets electroacoustic processing, modular synthesis, tape manipulation and live electronics.
+1983, Tehran) is a composer and kamancheh player whose work exists in a singular space between Iranian musical heritage and contemporary experimental sound practices.
+Both as a performer and sound artist, he has developed a distinct language where the acoustic intensity of the kamancheh is augmented by electroacoustic processing, modular synthesis, tape manipulation and live electronics.

-Born into a major musical lineage as the son of master tar and setar player Hossein Alizadeh, Saba Alizadeh trained within Iranian classical traditions before expanding his practice into contemporary and experimental music.
-Alongside his instrumental studies, he pursued photography and later studied experimental sound art at the California Institute of the Arts (CalArts), shaping a multidisciplinary approach that continues to inform his work today.
+Born into a major musical lineage as the son of the master tar and setar player Hossein Alizadeh, he trained within Iranian classical tradition before expanding his practice into contemporary and experimental music.
+Alongside his instrumental studies, he pursued photography and later earned his MFA in Experimental Sound Practices at the California Institute of the Arts (CalArts), shaping a multidisciplinary approach that continues to inform his work today.

-Beyond the studio, Saba Alizadeh has performed at major international venues and festivals including Berliner Philharmonie, CTM Festival, Reeperbahn Festival, Flow Festival, and Kölner Philharmonie, establishing himself as a distinctive live performer whose sets often unfold as immersive, spatial sound experiences.
+Alizadeh has performed at major international venues and festivals, including Berliner Philharmonie, CTM Festival, Reeperbahn Festival, Flow Festival, Kölner Philharmonie, and Morgenland Festival.

-Saba Alizadeh’s practice continues to evolve at the intersection of tradition and experimentation, positioning him as one of the most compelling voices in contemporary Iranian and international experimental music.
+His music continues to evolve at the intersection of tradition and experimentation, positioning him as one of the most compelling voices in contemporary Iranian music and the international experimental scene.

 Configurations